 - Gently dry hair with an old t-shirt and apply a generous amount of curl crème

-- Lightly twist ends with natural curl pattern.
+- Lightly twist ends with a natural curl pattern.

 - Allow hair to air dry.